--You are Welcome to Keep Up with What's Happening and Please Spread the Word-
+- Keep Up with What's Happening and Spread the Word-

 Membership to GPNA-

-The annual membership fee is $5.
-Though this is one of the lowest annual membership fee amounts for any non profit in Louisville we are intent to make your signing up even easier.
-When paying the $5 fee you will be given at no cost the booklet "A Short History of Germantown and Paristown".
-The paperback contains a brief description of GPNA's 40 years of activities and care for our area.
+The annual membership fee is by donation amount of your choice.
+The recommended amount is $5, but ANY amount chosen is accepted.
+While they last we will be given at no cost to those signing up the booklet "A Short History of Germantown and Paristown".
+The paperback contains a a well researched description of GPNA's 40 years of activities.
 It also contains unique color photos.
-There is also a section that details for you the process so you can follow to research your home address, and come to know the history of your residence.
-The booklet takes only a short time to read but is chalk full of interesting facts including explanations about shotgun houses, the history of our many mills and our many churches.
+There is also a section that details the process so you can follow to research your home, and thus learn the history of your residence.
+The little blue book is chalk full of interesting facts including explanations about shotgun houses, the history of our many mills and our many churches.

 1. Website- Mark Muse, a VOA-Ky. volunteer has provided a plan for social media options for our considering including some changes to our website.
-The board will take up this issue at its 3-17 meeting.
+The E-newsletter Committee will be reviewing Mark's report.

 2. Shotgun Festival- The committee concluded why mess with a proven formula.
 Our plan is to replicate last year's event at the same place and involve a number of the same bands.
 The date for the festival has not been finalized but most likely will stay on the last Saturday in September.

 3. Monday Bingo has started a new raffle and it appears to be helping attendance.
 We do see business advertising for the event as an option to pursue to help create more income.
-This too will be talked about at our 3-17 meeting.
-We thank Steve Redmon of Metro One Heating & Cooling for raising this idea.
+Business Committee to meet and discuss a recommendation to make to the board before June 1.

 4. Rain Garden monitoring- Of course the nature of any Rain Garden is it not needing a whole lot of maintenance.
 John helps oversee the overgrowth and works to set up the garden for the start of the season and works to shut it down for the winter.
 Bill is the person who cuts the lawn at our center and also cuts the grass edge area of the Rain Garden.
 These two persons helping us the way they do will continue.
 A number of board members are willing to work at the Rain Garden if for some reason that is needed.
-We will simply keep and eye on how well it is dong once spring arrives.
+With warmer weather now we are keeping a closer eye on how well the plants are doing.

 5. We are proud of GPNA connection with the Center For Neighborhood' Neighborhood Institute.
 Board Members Amanda Keeton and Mary Hardesty are representing GPNA in the 2014 class.
 Thank you ladies!

-7. We are participating jointly with SACC in the Goss Avenue Beautification Project.
+7. GPNA is participating jointly SACC on the Goss Avenue Beautification Project.
 This too is currently in the planning phase.
 Thanks to Councilman Jim King we have an advocate that will be assisting us in finding the money needed to implement a final plan.
 The goal is to see work started on this in mid-year 2014.
 We thank Mike Morris, President of SACC, who is the true point person on this project.

 8. The most immediate project that has already received the board's approval via a special meeting is that of seeing 100 trees planted in our neighborhood.
 The organization that is leading this cause is Louisville Grows and we have their staff person Valerie Magnuson to thank.
-March 29th is the day all the plantings will take place.
+March 30th is the day all the plantings will take place.
 Our center will be a beehive of activity come that day.
 I can report this is now a completed with all goals met.